Guide to YouTube Removals

 11. Your video should then be automatically restored and should be viewable more or less immediately, though you may need to refresh the page a few times for it to work.

 Go back to your Video Manager page and click on the video's copyright status again, and it should say that you disputed the claim, and it should give a date one month from the day your filed your dispute, by which the copyright holder must review your dispute and decide whether to release their claim or reinstate it.
-Sadly, the vast majority of copyright claimants reinstate all claims without actually reviewing them, after which there is nothing more you can do.
-This fact renders the Content ID dispute process effectively useless in most cases, though every once in a while you will get lucky and the copyright claimant will release their claim and let your dispute stand.
-(See the troubleshooting section below and the YouTube Copyfraud page for more info).
-If that happens, the only way to get your video restored is to contact the copyright claimant directly and convince them to release their claim.
-If this sounds unfair, it is, but that's the way YouTube works.

-Filing a DMCA Counter-notice
+Filing a DMCA Counter-notice - View video tutorial

 A DMCA takedown notice is a formal notice of copyright infringement by a copyright owner.
 You should know if your video was taken down as a result of a DMCA takedown notice because you would have gotten an email from YouTube saying that there is now a "strike" against your account, which will also show up in your Account Status page.
 If this is the case, in order to get your video restored, you will have to file a formal DMCA counter-notice with YouTube.